 End locking screws not tightened properly.
 End locking arrangement may fail.
 Journal finish and Diameter not as prescribed in the drawing.
-Bearing may become loose/inner ring cracks causing serious damage to the bearing leading to bearing failure.
-Excessive or inadequate lateral clearance between axle box covers and bearings.
-Excessive clearance may damage roller bearings or covers.
+Bearing may become loose/inner ring cracks causing serious damage to the bearing leading to bearing failure. inadequate lateral clearance between axle Excessive clearance may damage roller bearings or covers.
 Inadequate clearance may result in gap between axle box housing and bearings.